LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 Demonstration of completion of the 119 credits in the professional curriculum is required for completion of the Doctor of Physical Therapy degree.

 General Degree Requirements

 General graduate academic policies and regulations can be found in the GVSU Undergraduate and Graduate Catalog.

 Criminal background check, drug screen check, proof of immunizations and antibody titer checks are required prior to participation in full-time clinical experiences.
 The cost of this evaluation will be the responsibility of the student.

 Admission to the Doctorate in Physical Therapy Program

 Grand Valley State University's clinical Doctorate of Physical Therapy (D.P.T.) program utilizes the Physical Therapist Centralized Application System (PTCAS) for the application process.
 Please refer to www.ptcas.org to get general information about the PTCAS process.
-GVSU specific information is posted on the PTCAS website.
+GVSU's specific information is posted on the PTCAS website.
 Students may begin applying when the application portal opens in July of each year.

 All application and supporting documents for PTCAS and GVSU have a receipt deadline of October 15.
 It is strongly recommended that applicants submit application materials 4-6 weeks prior to October 15 to allow for PTCAS processing time.

 The prerequisites must be completed by the first day of classes of the professional program.
 All of the physical therapy prerequisite curriculum course requirements must be taken for a letter grade.
 The program does accept AP courses for prerequisites (scores of 3, 4, or 5.)
 For each prerequisite course, a grade of C or higher is required.